 In 2020, consumers lost an estimated $5.8 billion to online fraud, according to the Federal Trade Commission (FTC).
-This article provides an overview of fraud investigations related to various frauds, scams, and schemes used by criminals to deceive unsuspecting people into revealing personal information.
-Although there are many different types of scams, this article covers general fraudulent emails, jury duty scams, lottery and inheritance schemes, relationship fraud, and secret shopper offers.
+This article provides an overview of fraud investigations related to frauds, scams, and schemes criminals use to deceive unsuspecting people into revealing personal information.
+Although there are many scams, this article covers general fraudulent emails, jury duty scams, lottery and inheritance schemes, relationship fraud, and secret shopper offers.
 The ultimate goal of most of these scams is identity theft.

 What is Fraud?

-In criminal law, fraud is the crime or offense of deliberately deceiving another in order to damage them – usually, to obtain property or services from him or her unjustly.
+In criminal law, fraud is the crime or offense of deliberately deceiving another to damage them – usually, to obtain property or services from him or her unjustly.
 Fraud can be committed through many methods, including mail, wire, phone, and internet fraud.
-Fraud, in addition to being a criminal act, is also a type of civil law violation known as a tort.
+In addition to being a criminal act, fraud is a type of civil law violation known as a tort.
 A tort is a civil wrong for which the law provides a remedy.

-A civil fraud typically involves the act of making a false representation of a fact susceptible to actual knowledge which is relied upon by another person, to that person’s detriment.
+Civil fraud typically involves making a false representation of a fact susceptible to actual knowledge that another person relies upon to that person’s detriment.

-Fraudsters may attempt to contact you in a variety of ways.
-For example, email, text messages, social media, apps, mail, and phone calls.
+Fraudsters may attempt to contact you in various ways—for example, by email, text messages, social media, apps, mail, and phone calls.
 The following is an overview of various ways thieves will try to steal your money.

 How to Deal With Fraudulent Emails

-If you receive an email that is clearly fraudulent, exercise immediate caution.
-Emails of this type are designed to get you to provide personal information such as your bank account number, routing number, social security number, birth date, etc. The information obtained is then used to secure a credit card in your name, or draft a payment from your checking or savings account.
-Report it to your internet service provider and to your email hosting provider, then add it to your spam filter and delete the original message.
+If you receive a fraudulent email, exercise immediate caution.
+Emails of this type are designed to get you to provide personal information such as your bank account number, routing number, social security number, birth date, etc. The information obtained is then used to secure a credit card in your name or draft a payment from your checking or savings account.
+Report it to your internet service provider and email hosting provider, then add it to your spam filter and delete the original message.

-Under no circumstances should you respond to the message and definitely do not provide any information requested.
+Under no circumstances should you respond to the message and not provide any requested information.
 Fraud email messages of this nature can often be very convincing, tempting you to respond.
-It is in your best interest to simply report it, delete and block so you won’t receive this type of junk in the future.
+It is in your best interest to report it, delete and block it so you won’t receive this type of junk in the future.

 Jury Duty and Juror Schemes

 Most people take a court summons for jury duty very seriously.
 When most citizens receive a notice to report for duty, they take the day off work or school and head to the courthouse.
-However, enough people skip out on their civic duty, that a new and ominous kind of fraud has surfaced.
-In what is known as a “jury duty scam”, the fraudulent caller claims to be a jury coordinator or another officer of the court.
+However, enough people skip out on their civic duty that a new and ominous kind of fraud has surfaced.
+In what is known as a “jury duty scam,” the fraudulent caller claims to be a jury coordinator or court officer.

-If you protest that you never received a summons for jury duty, the scammer asks for personally identifiable information so they can check to see if you have an arrest warrant.
+Suppose you protest that you never received a summons for jury duty.
+In that case, the scammer asks for personally identifiable information so they can check to see if you have an arrest warrant.
 Usually, the scam artist asks for your Social Security number and date of birth so he or she can verify the information and cancel the arrest warrant.
-Once the caller has this information, they have all they need to begin the process of stealing your identity.
-They can apply for credit cards, loans, open bank accounts, and more.
+Once the caller has this information, they have all they need to steal your identity.
+They can apply for credit card loans and open bank accounts.

-The jury duty fraud has been reported so far in 11 states, including Oklahoma, Illinois, and Colorado.
-This type of scheme is particularly insidious because they use intimidation over the phone to try to bully people into giving information by pretending they are with the court system.
+Jury duty fraud has been reported in every state.
+This type of scheme is particularly insidious because they use intimidation over the phone to bully people into giving information by pretending they are with the court system.

 The Federal Bureau of Investigation and the federal court system have issued nationwide alerts on their websites, warning consumers about the fraud.
 Beware and remember, never give out personally identifiable information over the phone.